-TerrAscend was incorporated under the Business Corporations Act (Ontario) as "TerrAscend Corp." on March 7, 2017, and has three wholly-owned subsidiaries: Solace Health Inc. ("Solace"), Terra Health Network Inc. ("THN") and 2627685 Ontario Inc., and one 50%-owned joint venture: Solace RX Inc. ("SolaceRx").
+TerrAscend Corp. ("TerrAscend" or the "Company") was incorporated under the Ontario Business Corporations Act. on March 7, 2017 and has three wholly-owned subsidiaries: Solace Health Inc. ("Solace"), Solace Health Network Inc. (formerly "Terra Health Network Inc.", "SHN") and 2627685 Ontario Inc. The Company also has a 50% interest in Solace RX Inc. ("SolaceRx") and 60% interest in Ascendant Laboratories Inc. ("Ascendant Lab").
+Solace RX and Ascendant Lab have not commenced business activities as the facilities for both entities are under construction.

 The Company's registered and head office is located at PO Box 43125, Mississauga, Ontario, L5C 1W2.

 Solace is a Licensed Producer (as such term is defined in the Access to Cannabis for Medical Purposes Regulations (Canada) (the "ACMPR") of medical cannabis and its current principal business activities are in development and include cultivation and sale of medical cannabis.
-THN conducts additional activities, including physician and patient education and support programs.
-SolaceRx's is a proposed drug preparation facility (the "DPP").
+SHN conducts additional activities, including physician and patient education and support programs.
+SolaceRx is a proposed drug preparation facility (the "DPP").
 The numbered Company 2627685 Ontario Inc. acts as a holding company for future partnerships and investments.
+Ascendant Laboratories is a science and innovation company dedicated to the advancement of cannabinoid expressing plant biology.